Hank Williams III

-Music career
+Career

 Early career

 Williams spent much of his early career playing drums in punk rock bands during the late 1980s and early-to-mid-1990s.
 During this time frame, Williams was informed that he had fathered a son, Coleman Finchum, who was five years old by that time; a family court judge ordered Williams to find more stable employment so that Finchum could receive child support.